The 20 Best Small Dog Breeds for Your Home

 Fun fact: Lhasa Apsos historically served as sentinel dogs guarding palaces and monasteries in the Himalayan mountains.

-Great for: Lhasas can make great watchdogs and great apartment dogs, and although they can be stubborn at times, they’re generally willing to work with you.
+Great for: Lhasas can make great watchdogs and apartment dogs, and although they can be stubborn at times, they’re generally willing to work with you.

 12. Maltese